Richard Heydarian: Mindanao statement

 During an interview with the CNN on the arrest of Rodrigo Duterte by the International Criminal Court, Heydarian compared Duterte's influence and enduring base of support to the MAGA movement, a term popularized by Donald Trump during his 2016 campaign and reused for the 2024 presidential run.
 When asked about Duterte's support base, Heydarian cited several factors, most notably the immense developmental disparities in the country and the neglect of national government for the southern island.
 Heydarian, who was born in Baguio in northern Philippines, mentioned how the Human Development Index in some parts of Mindanao—Duterte's political stronghold and the base of his presidential rise— is similar to those in Sub-Saharan Africa:

-Their base of support, first of all, is in the south of the Philippines, the so-called ‘Solid South’ in the Mindanao region, where there is a lot of legitimate grievances against the national government.
+Their base of support, first of all, is in the south of the Philippines, the so-called 'Solid South' in the Mindanao region, where there is a lot of legitimate grievances against the national government.
 I mean, it is one of the poorest areas of the country.
-I come from the Northern Luzon where our Human Development Index is almost Southern Europe.
+I come from the Northern Luzon [Baguio] where our Human Development Index is almost Southern Europe.
 But if you go to [parts] Mindanao, their Human Development Index is [similar to] Sub-Saharan African [nations].

 When spliced portions of his interviews went viral online, it quickly sparked online backlash, particularly among the people of Mindanao, who found the comparison—based on HDI scores—demeaning.
 A Cagayan De Oro councilor challenged Heydarian regarding the Sub-Sahara statement to visit Mindanao particularly in Northern Mindanao to see it for himself how developed the region was.
 In addition to the outrage, many people responded with humor and sarcasm, posting memes about "Sub-Saharan Mindanao".

 In response, Heydarian, in a video post on Facebook, reiterated that his words were taken out of context and deliberately twisted by what he described as "fake news peddlers", referring to alleged troll farms aligned to the Dutertes.
 "The Duterte-backed troll machine was intent on splicing and maliciously twisting my words out of context in one of my interviews on the ICC arrest, where I highlighted, inter alia, the injustices against Mindanao by comparing its Human Development Index (HDI) to some Sub-Saharan African nations."
 Nevertheless, Heydarian also expressed apology for any unintended hurt and insisted he did not intend to insult anyone.
-“If anyone felt hurt I apologize.
-I didn’t mean to insult anyone.
+"If anyone felt hurt I apologize.
+I didn't mean to insult anyone.
 It was a one minute I had to explain the development gap and injustice of that that we have to solve..
-I apologize if people felt offended based on the fake news because I really care about our folks in Mindanao,” he added.
+I apologize if people felt offended based on the fake news because I really care about our folks in Mindanao," he added.